It's good to be the king.

 Well, maybe it's not so good to be the king after all.

 But Thrones, despite its liberal use of crowns and swordplay and gruff characters with beards, is far from a Tolkienesque fantasy, boasting noble characters fighting for higher purposes.
-HBO's show is a gritty, dirty, cynical study of sex, politics and familial intrigue—where all truly is fair in love and war, and where the most honorable character (Ned Stark) was beheaded in the very first season.
+HBO's show is instead a gritty, dirty, cynical study of sex, politics and familial intrigue—where all truly is fair in love and war, and where the most honorable character (Ned Stark) was beheaded in the very first season.

 So in the end, we already know who rules this land: Violence and sex reign as king and queen, while graphic language and a hyper-cynical worldview squabble for scraps around the table.
+Could it perhaps improve?
+It seems not.
+As the dwarf Tyrion Lannister so crudely says, "The future is s---, just like the past."

 Is it good to be the king?
 I don't even want to be in this kingdom.